New print release canceled. 6 June 2017.

 The Gaza Strip.
 February 2015.

-In February 2015, Banksy published a 2-minute video titled “Make this the year YOU discover a new destination” about his trip to Gaza Strip.
+In February 2015, Banksy published a 2-minute video titled “Make this the year YOU discover a new destination” about his trip to the Gaza Strip.
 During his visit, he painted a few artworks, including a kitten on the remains of a house destroyed by an Israeli air strike and a swing hanging off a watchtower.
-In his own words in a statement to the New York Times:
+In his own words, in a statement to the New York Times:

 “I wanted to highlight the destruction in Gaza by posting photos on my website — but on the internet people only look at pictures of kittens .
 I don’t want to take sides.
 But when you see entire suburban neighborhoods reduced to rubble with no hope of a future — what you’re really looking at is a vast outdoor recruitment center for terrorists.
 And we should probably address this for all our sakes.”